 Family Policy & Human Rights Committee

 This Committee maintains AFTA’s core commitment to equality, social responsibility and justice with particular attention to marginalized and underserved groups.
 The Committee works to ensure that AFTA’s organizational behavior is socially responsible and shall explore ways to lend organizational support to members involved in social action and bring recommendations to the Board.
+This committee is highly involved in creating timely and relevant position statements and disseminating them to the membership.

 This Committee is charged with the task of crafting AFTA's marketing message as well as the marketing messages of AFTA programs and events.
 It shapes and informs AFTA’s social media presence.